Are you headed to Sky Top Orchard in Flat Rock, North Carolina? Discover the 8 best things to do at Sky Top apple orchard this fall.

-Sky Top Orchard Hours
+Sky Top Orchard, NC Hours

-Sky Top is open mid-August to December.
+Sky Top is open from mid-August to around November 28.
 Open 7 days a week in season, except for Thanksgiving, hours of operation are 9 AM to 6 PM until Daylight Savings ends.
-After the clock change, Sky Top Orchard closes a little earlier at 5 PM.
+After DST, they close at 5 PM.

 When Is The Best Time To Visit Sky Top Orchard?

-In fact, Sky Top Orchard has been known to hit parking capacity, and they advise that if this happens, come back on a less busy day/time.
+In fact, Sky Top Orchard has been known to hit parking capacity.
+They advise that if this happens, come back on a less busy day/time.

-Sky Top Picking Schedule
+Sky Top Apple Orchard Picking Schedule

-I am no apple expert or farmer, but typically McIntosh, Gala, and Ginger Gold apples grow earlier in the season followed by Jonathon, Jonagold, Red & Golden Delicious, and Cortland.
+Typically McIntosh, Gala, and Ginger Gold apples grow earlier in the season followed by Jonathon, Jonagold, Red & Golden Delicious, and Cortland.